solderneer/solderneer/site/src/content/notes/coin-voting-is-dangerous.md

 ---
-title: "Coin voting is dangerous"
+title: Coin voting is dangerous
-emoji: "🧑‍⚖"
+emoji: 🧑‍⚖
 pubDate: 26-Nov-2022
 updatedDate: 26-Nov-2022
-tags: ["topic/technology"]
+tags:
+  - topic/technology
 ---

 The are two classes of problems with coin voting that cause worry: